 Review Customer Service Ratings

 A final factor to consider is customer service.
 The best way to learn how banks do in this area is to check out the latest ratings for banks in Consumer Reports.
-In 2018, the magazine surveyed over 72,000 of its subscribers to learn how satisfied they were with their banks.
+In 2018, the magazine surveyed over 72,000 of its subscribers about their banks.
 Based on their responses, it rated nearly 90 banks on overall customer service, communication, level of customer complaints, and fees.

 To view these ratings online, you need a subscription to the website.
 If you don’t have one, you can look up the report in the printed magazine at your local library.

-While online banks can be better than big-box banks, that doesn’t mean they’re the only good option.
-Experts say it’s worth checking out other choices first, like small community banks and credit unions.
+While online banks can be better than big-box banks, they’re not the only good option.
+Experts say it’s worth checking out other choices, like small community banks and credit unions.
 In some cases, their services, rates, and fees could be as good or better.
-Choosing one of these small banks could give you all the perks of online banking, plus the ability to visit a branch when you need to.
+Choosing a small bank could give you all the perks of online banking, plus the ability to visit a branch when you need to.

 If you’re ready to open an account with an online bank, check out our guide to the best online banks to learn more about your options.